 Westbourne House set out to prepare the best possible online education and overall learning experience for pupils during lockdown.

-Taking feedback from the parent survey into account, the school is offering a flexible approach to remote learning which takes into consideration different family situations including the number of devices available, varying broadband connections and family work requirements.
+Taking feedback from parent surveys into account, the school offers a flexible approach to remote learning which takes into consideration different family situations including the number of devices available, varying broadband connections and family work requirements.

 Lessons start with Zoom meeting to launch the learning.
 Teachers also pre-record the introduction which remains accessible at any time to allow for flexibility.
 The teachers are readily accessible through various media to help the children.
 Timetabled lessons include academic subjects as well as art, cooking, music, drama and sport.
-Additionally, children can opt into an extra activity session each afternoon set aside for whole school experiences, which will include cooking competitions, art, extra music, debating, as well as drama.
+Additionally, children can opt into an extra activity session each afternoon set aside for whole school experiences, which include cooking, art, sport, extra music, debating, as well as drama.

 Mrs Pollock, Head of Pastoral Care, said: “Whilst much attention has rightly been given to the academic provision offered by our school, care and thought has also been invested in the pastoral care we offer our pupils remotely– care the pupils would normally receive on a daily and weekly basis when at school.”

 “We have built in pastoral contact times at both the beginning and the end of the day.
 In addition, we have ensured we continue our Learning4Life (L4L) sessions which serve as an additional layer of contact and support.
 We want these pastoral opportunities to serve as touch-stones of normality for the children, in the days and weeks ahead.”